tripsolutions/py-liant/README.md

 `wsgi_iter` can be used to optimize rendering of JSON by passing an iterable directly to the WSGI layer.
 By default the renderer writes directly in the pyramid `response` object.
-When activated pyramid can no longer handle error redirects for execptions thrown during serialization.
+When activated, pyramid can no longer handle error redirects for execptions thrown during serialization.

 ## pyramid_json_decoder